Convex-Dev/design/papers/convex-whitepaper.md

 #### Transactions and Blocks

-A **Transaction** is an instruction by any network participant (typically users of client applications) to effect an update in the Consensus State.
+A **Transaction** is an instruction by any network participant (typically users of client applications) to affect an update in the Consensus State.
 Transactions are digitally signed to ensure that they can only cause effects in the Consensus State that are authorised for the holder of the corresponding private key.

 Transactions are grouped into **Blocks**, which contain an ordered sequence of Transactions and some additional metadata (most importantly a Block timestamp).

 The inclusion of Transactions in Blocks is at the discretion of the Peer to which they are submitted.
-Users may chose any Peer, but normally should prefer to submit transactions to a Peer that they trust to behave correctly, since this discretion could be abused by the receiving Peer:
+Users may choose any Peer, but normally should prefer to submit transactions to a Peer that they trust to behave correctly, since this discretion could be abused by the receiving Peer:

 - The Peer could ignore a Transaction and neglect to propose it for consensus
 - The Peer could insert its own Transaction(s) before the user's transaction, potentially executing a front running attack